 Grass on the whole is good for dogs!
 There is no evidence that eating grass can harm your dog in any way.

-However, it’s always important monitor your dogs’ wellbeing, especially if your furry friend is acting out of character.
+However, it’s always important to monitor your dogs’ wellbeing, especially if your furry friend is acting out of character.

-Make sure your dog’s grass eating habit isn’t triggered by boredom or loneliness.
+Make sure your dog’s grass-eating habit isn’t triggered by boredom or loneliness.

 If you see your dog eating grass frantically, check his diet, make sure he’s got plenty of roughage.